Kenmore Air Harbor

 • Confined area takeoffs and landings

-• Engine and systems failure
+• Emergencies and other systems failures

 • Docking, beaching, ramping, and mooring

-Lessons will begin with a preflight briefing, followed by a flight lesson, and a de-briefing.
+Lessons will consist of a preflight briefing, a flight lesson, and a post flight debrief.
 You will be scheduled for ground sessions at the beginning of your training and again prior to your check-ride.
-During these sessions, you and your instructor will prepare for the oral exam portion of your check-ride, this will also provide for a time to discuss flight procedures and to answer any questions regarding seaplane operations.

 Kenmore Air Harbor Inc. | 6321 NE 175th St. Kenmore, WA 98028 | 425-486-1257